edthena/policies/terms.md

 7. THIRD PARTY SITES
 --------------------

-The Site may permit User to link to other websites or resources on the Internet, and other websites or resources may contain links to the Site.
+The Site and/or App may permit User to link to other websites or resources on the Internet, and other websites or resources may contain links to the Site and/or App.
 These other websites are not under R3 Collaboratives' control, and User acknowledges that R3 Collaboratives is not responsible or liable for the content, functions, accuracy, legality, appropriateness or any other aspect of such websites or